 The increasing attention that ITA is paying to multinational groups and cross-border matters has entailed a greater focus on the tax risks deriving from transfer pricing matters.
-ITA has become more skilled in matters concerning transfer pricing, intellectual property and the OECD Guidelines, and moreover, particular attention has been paid to intangibles since the introduction of the patent-box regime.
+Particular attention has been paid by ITA to intangibles since the introduction of the patent-box regime.

-On the other hand, domestic judicial procedures remain lengthy and uncertain, and international dispute resolution instruments are still ineffective; consequently, multinational groups often face a high risk of double taxation.
-The actual impact of the new Article 31 quater of Presidential Decree No. 600/1973 is unknown as yet, as it is a new instrument and there is no public case law available to date.
+However, domestic judicial procedures remain lengthy and uncertain, and international dispute resolution instruments are sometimes ineffective, notwithstanding the strong effort of ITA during the past years that materially reduced pending MAP cases.
+The actual impact of the provision regarding unilateral downward adjustments is unknown as yet because it has recently been introduced and there is no public case law available to date.

-With respect to the Inclusive Framework on Pillar One and Pillar Two, except for wide discussions within the community of Italian tax practitioners, no official position from ITA is presently available.52
+With respect to the Inclusive Framework on Pillar One and Pillar Two, except for wide discussions within the community of Italian tax practitioners, no official position from ITA is presently available.

-1 Franco Pozzi is a partner, and Lisa Vascellari Dal Fiol and Stefano Grossi are associates at Studio Legale e Tributario Biscozzi Nobili Piazza.
+1 Franco Pozzi is a partner, and Lisa Vascellari Dal Fiol, Stefano Grossi and Luca Consalter are associates at Studio Legale e Tributario Biscozzi Nobili Piazza.

-2 Transfer pricing rules apply to resident companies and permanent establishments of foreign companies resident in Italy.
+2 Transfer pricing rules apply to companies resident in Italy and permanent establishments of foreign companies.

 3 Note that entities controlled by the same individuals are within the scope of the provision.

-4 Circular Letter No. 53/1999 and Legislative Decree No. 147/2015 state that – in principle – transfer pricing rules do not apply when both the parties involved in an intercompany transaction, even if they belong to the same group, are resident in Italy for tax purposes.
+4 Legislative Decree No. 147/2015 states that transfer pricing rules do not apply when both the parties involved in an inter-company transaction, even if they belong to the same group, are resident in Italy for tax purposes.

-10 Recent regional tax court and provincial tax court judgments (Regional Tax Court of Lombardy, No. 5005 of 19 November 2018, and Provincial Tax Court of Milan, No. 5445 of 26 November 2018 respectively) recognised this principle as stated in the Italian Guidelines.
+11 Recently Regional Tax Court of Lombardy, No. 5005/2018 and Provincial Tax Court of Milan, No. 5445/2018 recognised this principle as stated in the Italian Guidelines.

 18 Reference is made to Presidential Decree No. 600 of 29 September 1973.

 19 In principle, investigations based on physical access to the taxpayer's premises cannot last more than 30 days – even when the 30 days are not consecutive.
-This can be extended for an additional 30 days only, in cases of particular need.
+This can be extended for additional 30 days only.

 20 As a general rule, the CTA allows deductions of costs only to the extent they are connected to the taxpayer's activity and to the extent they refer to services that have actually been rendered.